proycon/LaMachine/docs/lamachine_pres_2021.md

 - Web applications (through the browser)
 - Web services (REST)
 - Web-based IDE and Notebooks (Jupyter Lab)
-    - Direct access to isntalled modules
+    - Direct access to installed modules

+Software-as-a-service is not the exclusive focus.

 ## Target platforms and support levels